 Christopher Boone is a leading researcher and educator in sustainable urbanization, environmental justice, vulnerability and global environmental change.
 He was appointed dean of the ASU School of Sustainability in 2013 and sits on the scientific steering committee for the Urbanization and Global Environmental Change project, a core initiative of the International Human Dimensions program.
 He is an active contributor to Future Earth, an international initiative that aims to integrate the global environmental change community with a focus on sustainable outcomes.
 In addition to co-authoring two books on urban sustainability, Boone has taught classes on sustainable urbanization, urban and environmental health, principles and methods of sustainability, environmental justice, and interdisciplinary methods for socio-ecological research.

-Associate Dean of Faculty Success and Strategic Partnerships, College of Global Futures
+Associate Dean of Faculty Success, College of Global Futures

 Associate Dean of Curricula and Student Success, College of Global Futures